min2ha/ukwa-site/content/target/40038/index.en.md

   "start_date": "2016-04-27T10:00:00Z"
 }

-# The Queen Mary :  A World-Class Maritime Landmark And A Community Asset

 An independently operated website about the ocean liner R.M.S.
 Queen Mary now docked at Long Beach, California.
 The website includes a deck-by-deck tour of the ship and proposals for the ship's renovation.